view all images ( of 3 shown)

 Coate spent 17 months as part of the American Expeditionary Forces (AEF) in WW I; Coate, Sr. came to California in 1919 just after his time in the military;

-Partner, Johnson, Kaufmann and Coate, Architects, Los Angeles, CA, 1921-1925; already established as a an architect in Pasadena since 1911, Reginald D. Johnson (1882-1952) sponsored Coate, Sr., for his certificate to practice architecture in California.
+Partner, Johnson, Kaufmann and Coate, Architects, Los Angeles, CA, 1921-1924.
+Johnson, Kaufman and Coate was a highly regarded architectural firm, led by three significant designers, who each went on to successful solo practices.
+Already established as a an architect in Pasadena since 1911, Reginald D. Johnson (1882-1952) sponsored Coate, Sr., for his certificate to practice architecture in California.
+News of the dissolution of the firm of Johnson, Kaufman and Coate appeared in the Southwest Builder and Contractor on 12/12/1924, p.
+47.

 Principal, Roland E. Coate, Sr., Architect, Pasadena, CA, 1925-1942.
 In 1937, Coate maintained his office at 816 West 5th Street in Downtown Los Angeles.